 I am passionate about helping women improve their wellbeing and quality of life through a better understanding of their personal female hormones.
 But every woman is different and it takes time for me to interpret and explain her results.
-It has been extremely exciting to work with technology experts at Forth to create an app that enables many more women to access my medical knowledge in a personalised female hormone health report
+It has been extremely exciting to work towards a solution that enables many more women to access my medical knowledge in a personalised female hormone health report

 Read more about delivering personalised Female Hormone Health

 For the past 30 years I have been working with many women who come asking questions about their female hormone health.
 These some of the questions often asked:

 - Am I entering the perimenopause?
 Should I consider HRT?